OliverHi/timeline-frontend/README.md

 # Timeline - Frontend

 This has been started during the Auto1 Hackathon in October of 2019 as a personal project to learn React.
 I will keep working on this from time to time.
+If you want to run this together with the backend for testing purposes just start this via `npm start`.
+I added a proxy for the backend calls from/to port 8080 to the package.json file to avoid CORS warnings.

 Please find instructions how to use this below.